-- 5.0 The AIA Classification strategy has one main goal: "Provide a consistent and fair grouping of units achieving at a similar level while encouraging their development".
-This goal will be met by doing the following: - a.
-Provide unit management and staff with clear descriptions of the qualities of performing ensembles in each class. - b.
+5.0 The AIA Classification strategy has one main goal: "Provide a consistent and fair grouping of units achieving at a similar level while encouraging their development".
+This goal will be met by doing the following:

+- a.
+Provide unit management and staff with clear descriptions of the qualities of performing ensembles in each class - b.
 Provide incentives for performing ensembles to move in to the higher levels of classification. - c.
 Provide mechanisms for the circuit to ensure consistent and fair groupings. - d.
-Provide an appeal process for performing ensembles that feel they are unfairly classed. - 5.1 At a color guard unit's first AIA performance of each season, if the judging panel determines that the color guard unit is to be moved into a higher class, it will be considered a reclassification. - 5.2 Reclassifications to a higher class of competition will occur following review by the chief judge at each local contest on the basis of raw score, caption scores, and competitive parity.
+Provide an appeal process for performing ensembles that feel they are unfairly classed. - 5.1 Reclassifications to a higher class of competition will occur following review by the chief judge at each local contest on the basis of raw score, caption scores, and competitive parity.
 The chief judge at a contest will review scores in each class and compare with previous scores and performance day context.
 The chief judge may confer with local judges, judges from a previous contest or both.
 Scores, in addition to comparative placement and judge's analysis at WGI Regionals, may be used in recommending a reclassification.
-The ultimate power of decision lies solely with the EBOD and the Color Guard Judges Coordinator. - 5.2.1 Color guard units may be reclassified up to 3 Mondays prior to circuit championships. - 5.3 Units reclassified to a higher classification will be recognized at the earliest possible date; either the same day or the next competition date.
-Medals will not be awarded.

-5.4 Any unit in disagreement with its reclassification must petition the Executive Board within one week for reconsideration of the decision.
+The ultimate power of decision lies solely with the EBOD and the Color Guard Judges Coordinator. - 5.1.1 Color guard units may be reclassified up to 3 Mondays prior to circuit championships. - 5.2 Units reclassified to a higher classification will be recognized at the earliest possible date; either the same day or the next competition date.
+Medals will not be awarded. - 5.3 Any unit in disagreement with its reclassification must petition the Executive Board within one week for reconsideration of the decision.
 The unit must provide a videotape of the performance in question.
 The Executive Board will conduct a conference call with the unit director, two Executive Board Members and two representatives of the judging association (one of which must have been a judge at the contest that caused reclassification).